terrycolby121/patriot-lens-bot/README.md

 # Patriot Lens Bot

 A small Twitter/X bot that runs on a Raspberry Pi.
-It generates branded image cards and posts tweets from a simple CSV queue.
+It now supports an automatic headline pipeline that fetches the latest news, generates branded image cards and posts them on a schedule.
 Designed for the free tier: only write endpoints are used.

 ## Quick start